xbeat/AI-3DSoccer/README.md

 ## Credits

 This game was developed by [@xbeat](https://github.com/xbeat).<br>
-Using Three.js by mrdoob<br>
+3D from Three.js by mrdoob<br>
-AI part from "Programming Game AI by Example" by Mat Buckland<br>
+AI from "Programming Game AI by Example" by Mat Buckland<br>

 ## License